You've found the love of your life and she loves you back. Now it's time to pop the question. Not so fast! You have to find the engagement ring first.

 There's something magical about presenting your love with a one-of-a-kind engagement ring.
 Going custom sounds complicated and expensive but it's not.

 Custom designing a ring means creating your own perfect engagement ring exactly how you envisioned it.
-Our friendly and dedicated jewelry experts will guide you through the design process making it easy and fun for you (ether in person in our office showroom or virtually).
+Our friendly and dedicated jewelry experts will guide you through the design process making it easy and fun for you (either in person in our office showroom or virtually).
 We'll work with you and stay within your budget so that you get your custom jewelry for less than what a "shopping mall" jewelry store would charge you for a similar item.

 Don’t stress about ring size.
 With a few exceptions, rings can almost always be resized.
 We're very good at guessing ring size with clients, so don’t panic!